marxanweb/docs/admin.md

 marxan-server logs all requests and exceptions to a number of loggers.
 By default logs are written to the console and to the marxan-server.log file.
 To disable logging set the [DISABLE_FILE_LOGGING](#disable_file_logging) setting.

 Logs can also be written to [Google Cloud Logging](https://cloud.google.com/logging/docs) and viewed online from the Google Cloud Console Logging screen.
 To set up Google Cloud Logging:
+- Set the value of SERVER_NAME parameter - this is shown in the Google Cloud Logging logs to identify where the log has come from
 - Create a service account that has a Log writer role
 - Download the service account key onto the Google Cloud Platform Virtual Machine
 - Edit the /etc/profile.d/marxan-server.sh file and add the following text replacing PATH with the path to the downloaded \*.json key: